Diane Sare, Founder and Chair emeritus

-John Sigerson is a founding member of the Schiller Institute and currently its Music Director.
-He has worked for decades with Schiller Institute Chairman Helga Zepp-LaRouche and her husband Lyndon La-Rouche to bring about a Renaissance of Classical musical composition and performance.
-His musical education includes study with contrabass soloist Gary Karr, and voice with Mexico’s José Briano and Italy’s Antonella Banaudi.
+John Sigerson is the principal conductor, music director, and Vice-Chair of the Board of the Schiller Institute NYC Chorus.
+He is also a founding member and music director of the Schiller Institute, and has worked for decades with Schiller Institute Founder Helga Zepp-LaRouche and her husband Lyndon LaRouche to bring about a Renaissance of Classical musical composition and performance.
+His musical education includes study with contrabass soloist Gary Karr, and tenor voice with Mexico’s José Briano and Italy’s Antonella Banaudi.

 In 1992, he co-authored A Manual on the Rudiments of Tuning and Registration in which the general argument is presented why Classical music must be based on a fixed tuning of A=432 cycles per second.
 Sigerson has directed choruses for the Schiller Institute in Europe, Mexico, Colombia, and the United States, and enjoys singing an occasional concert of Classical German Lieder.

 Nancy is the Alto Section leader and a conductor of the Schiller Institute NYC Chorus.

 She has been singing in professional-level choirs since age 15 including the Ontario Youth Choir (5 years) LDSS Chorus (Listowel District Secondary School Chorus, award-winning high school choir), and the UWO Faculty of Music Singers.
 After obtaining her Bachelor of Music Degree at the University of Western Ontario, she sang with The Tudor Singers of Montreal (L'Ensemble Vocal Tudor) for 2 years before joining the cadre of the Schiller Institute.